TNRIS/gio-data-update/.github/ISSUE_TEMPLATE/lidar.md

 - [ ] Inform TNRIS staff of data availability @birdladyellen
 - [ ] Update AGO Map to reflect new collection @birdladyellen

+**QA|QC**
+ **(if collection is made public before 10am you can check after views are refreshed that day)** **(if collection is made public after 10am you can check after views are refreshed the next day)**
+- [ ] Review new collection card after it appears on data.tnris.org @TNRIS/stratmap
+    1. Visually review text wording & formatting
+    2. All metadata complete and correct
+    3. Collection Footprint drawing properly

 **Twitter**
 - [ ] Draft X content, link, and image in Comment @birdladyellen
 - [ ] Post X @lebell @space-longoria